 At Canon Slade, we strive to improve the progress and attainment of all our pupils and believe in

-Additional teaching staff were appointed in English & Maths to reduce adult: pupil ratio
+Additional teaching staff were appointed in English & Maths to reduce teacher: pupil ratio for pupil premium children.

-Additional learning support staff were appointed to support learning across the curriculum.
+Additional learning support staff were appointed to support learning across the curriculum for pupil premium children.

 Pastoral assistants appointed to support pupils both academically and pastorally.

-Learning support mentor primarily for literacy and study skills
+Learning support mentor primarily in literacy and study skills for pupil premium children.

 Additional needs and enrichment